teanijarv/teanijarv.github.io/_posts/2024-01-13-2024-start-of-doctoral-studies.md

 I like the new lab and its people a lot and can definitely see myself spending long work days in there.
 My supervisors are highly successful researchers best in their field and all my peers are super intelligent high-achievers, thereby it has its pros and cons as I know I will fulfil my potential of becoming a great researcher, but at the same time it puts a lot of stress on you as well due to everyone being highly productive and successful in their work and intuitively I often feel I start comparing myself to others too often, which I definitely need to work on the upcoming years.

 The main aim of my PhD project is to investigate early brain functional changes of the Alzheimer's disease continuum.
-Probably during the upcoming year I will be working with ultra-high field functional MRI to examine in detail how decline in associative memory and executive tasks affects brain activation and functional connectivity, but currently I have been working on a project where I explore the characteristics of hemispherically asymmetric accumulation of Alzheimer's disease specific tau pathology in patients with mostly late-stage disease.
-I have also been working on finding biomarkers for synaptic degeneration and dysfunction using diffusion MRI, which I want to finish soon.
+Probably during the upcoming year I will be working with ultra-high field functional MRI to examine in detail how decline in associative memory and executive task performance is associated with brain activation and functional connectivity, but currently I have been working on another project related to atypical tau pathology progression in Alzheimer's disease and how it is related to the functionality and structure of the brain.
+I also have been working on finding biomarkers for synaptic degeneration and dysfunction using diffusion MRI, which I want to finish soon.

 In addition to all the work, in October, I also had the opportunity to attend a 5-day functional MRI workshop at the Martinos Center for Biomedical Imaging in Boston, USA.
-I am very grateful that my supervisors deemed it viable for me to go as it has given me a lot of confidence in my knowledge of the field.
+I am very grateful that my supervisors deemed it viable for me to go as it has given me a lot of confidence in my knowledge of the topic discussed.
 I think I have already emphasised enough how much I love travelling - moreover, this was my first time visiting the States.
 I also managed to celebrate my birthday there with a friend I made at the course and after the course ended I went on a short vacation to visit the famous New York City and my fitness tracker was definitely happy with the amount of steps I put in every day there.

 In addition to working on my PhD projects, I have also been involved in multiple projects from my previous place of work in Australia including using EEG measures for detecting dementia risk in healthy older adults and predicting treatment response of low-dose ketamine for suicidality and depression.